Cogmasters/concord/cee/DESIGN.md

-# The Design Goals and Principles
+# Design Goals and Principles

 ## Goals
 *  Easy to maniupate strings